SFPC/sfpc.github.io/_people/max-fowler.md

 place: Berlin, Germany
 ---
 Max Fowler is an artist and programmer living in Berlin.
 Their new media work explores the politics of connectivity and queering feed algorithms.
 They are currently a member of >top lab, and are one of the stewards of Sari-Sari, a community kitchen and art space.
 They are interested in helping to grow a collaborative network of healing community spaces, and in providing technical support for artists and activists

+Amber was a TA in the Online Digital Love Languages: Codes of Affirmation class